romagny13/react-form-validation/README.md

 FormGroup props | Description
 -------- |  --------
 validators | validators array
-onChange | function to call on validation state change (with form element name, value, hasError, firstError, errors) className | base className to add to form group ('form-group' for example)
+onChange | function to call on validation state change className | base className to add to form group ('form-group' for example)